ir-engine/developer-docs/docs/developer/typescript/02_hello_world/02_engine.md

   routes: {},
   services: undefined,
   databaseSeed: undefined,
-  // highlight-start
-  worldInjection: () => import('./src/Hello0')  // Import our Hello World code
+  worldInjection: () => import('./src/Hello')  // Connects Hello.ts to the engine
-  // highlight-end
 }

 export default config
 ```

-For now, it is enough to understand that this file connects your project’s code to the engine.
-More details will be covered in the [Beyond the Basics]() guide.
+📌 **This file registers the project with the engine, allowing it to execute custom logic.**
+You will explore this configuration further in the **Beyond the Basics** guide.

 ## Importing required modules